 The monumental scope of Dickens's renown was made clear to him—for better or worse—during his historic first visit to America in 1842.
 At the age of thirty, he was already well-known for his serial publications, including Sketches by Boz, The Pickwick Papers, and Oliver Twist.
+But mere fame cannot account for the almost fanatic enthusiasm with which he was greeted upon his arrival in this country.
 His reception here seems to have been more that of a pop star than of a distinguished author.
 In "Four Months With Charles Dickens" (October, November 1870), G. W. Putnam, who had been appointed Dickens's personal secretary during the trip, offered a lively account of the author's grand tour.
 Putnam described the electricity in and around Boston upon Dickens's arrival:

 Statesmen, authors, poets, scholars, merchants, judges, lawyers, editors, came, many of them accompanied by their wives and daughters, and his rooms were filled with smiling faces and resounded with cheerful voices....
 Meanwhile the press was active in describing his looks and manners, and all things connected with the arrival....
 Go where you would in the city,—in the hotels, stores, counting-rooms, in the streets, in the cars, in the country as well as the city,—the all-absorbing topic was the "arrival of Dickens!"

 In lieu of flashbulbs popping everywhere he went, Dickens endured constant requests to sit for paintings and sculptures of his likeness.
 On one particular morning, Putnam recalled, a sculptor worked on a bust of Dickens as he ate breakfast in his Boston hotel room: